By Damilola Olufemi, Helen Okechukwu, Fatimah Idera, and Yunusa Umar

 She accused the government of remaining aloof while communities suffer.

-“I watched a clip of hundreds of bandits riding into a community with their faces open.
+“I watched a clip showing hundreds of bandits riding into a community with their faces uncovered.
 The community knew they were bandits.
-If the government wanted to trap them, they would,” she said.
-“This is not the time to stay aloof.
+If the government really wanted to trap them, they could,” she said.
+“This is not the time to remain aloof.
 Lives are being endangered.”

 “Today it is their children, tomorrow it could be somebody else’s.
 The government should not wait until it affects people in power.”
 Ibe added saying “this is not the Nigeria our heroes sang about.
 A nation that cannot protect its children has failed.”